-Turkey has shut down a television station for allegedly "spreading terrorist propaganda" after the country extended the state of emergency declared following a failed coup d'etat in the summer.
+Turkey has shut down a television station for allegedly "spreading terrorist propaganda" after the country extended the state of emergency declared following a failed coup d'etat last summer.

 IMC TV, known for its pro-Kurdish and liberal content, became the latest Turkish media organisation to be closed down on Tuesday after police raided the building and cut the broadcast live on air.